peetal/peetali/content/post/pearsonr/index.md

 ---
-title: Speeding Up Computation of Pearson Correlation
+title: Speeding up Computation of Pearson Correlation
 subtitle: Use matrix multiplication to calculate pearson r faster

 # Summary for listings and search engines